yochaigal/cairn/wip/backgrounds/rill-runner.md

 # Rill Runner

-> You sing the stories of rivers and lakes, calming the likes of friends and the elements alike.
+> You sing the stories of rivers and lakes, your talents soothing friends and the elements alike.
 You've seen more than most, but somehow it never seems to be enough.

 ## Names